AWS VPC Networking for Production Systems

 Security Groups and NACLs

 Security groups are stateful firewalls at the instance level — allow rules only, return traffic automatically permitted.
 Network ACLs are stateless firewalls at the subnet level — require explicit allow for both inbound and outbound.
 Use security groups as your primary control and NACLs as an additional defense layer.
+A powerful and underused feature is referencing one security group from another instead of hardcoding CIDR ranges — for example, allowing the database security group to accept traffic only from the application security group, regardless of which IP the app instances currently hold.
 See the AWS VPC documentation for complete networking reference.

 Key Takeaways

 In conclusion, AWS VPC networking architecture requires thoughtful design upfront to avoid costly re-architecture.
 Use multi-AZ, three-tier subnets for isolation, Transit Gateway for multi-VPC connectivity, and VPC endpoints for private AWS service access.
-Plan your CIDR ranges carefully and document your network topology — it’s the foundation everything else builds on.
+Plan your CIDR ranges carefully, watch the NAT bill, enforce least-privilege with referenced security groups, and document your network topology — it’s the foundation everything else builds on.